DiazIgnacio/tasks-list-manager/README.md

 Since I created the client and server folders, I had to install the dependencies in both folders.
 I also had to install concurrently in the root folder to run both servers at the same time.

-To run in development mode, run `npm run dev` in the root folder.
+To run in development mode, run `git clone <repo> && cd client && npm install && cd .. && cd server && npm install && cd .. && npm run dev` in the root folder.
 Ask me for the .env file.